LiamBailey/simple-wp-boilerplate-with-cssjs-gulp/Readme.md

 #Simple WP Plugin Boilerplate with CSS JS & Gulp#

-(WordPress Plugin Simple Boilerplate's)[https://github.com/LiamBailey/wordpress-plugin-simple-boilerplate] big brother, now enqueues its own css and js file which are minified from development js and css.
+(https://github.com/LiamBailey/wordpress-plugin-simple-boilerplate)[WordPress Plugin Simple Boilerplate's] big brother, now enqueues its own css and js file which are minified from development js and css.